cgonc/kml-2-sdo-geometry/README.md

   ORDER;
 ````

-Before creating a spatial index you need to add the meta information of your KMl_SAHPE table to your **user_sdo_geom_metadata**.
+Before creating a spatial index you need to add the meta information of your KML_SAHPE table to your **user_sdo_geom_metadata**.
-For detailed instruction on adding a spatial index, you can check official documents.
+For detailed instruction on adding a spatial index, you can check the official documents.
 https://docs.oracle.com/database/121/SPATL/toc.htm

-After database setup, you also need to set up your application.properties file.
+After the database setup, you also need to set up your application.properties file.
+Put your connection properties and target KML folder information to the application.properties file.
 ````properties
 spring.datasource.url=${ORACLE_CONNECTION_URL}
 spring.datasource.username=${ORACLE_CONNECTION_USERNAME}